 Frequently Asked Questions

-LAFCO, which stands for "Local Agency Formation Commission," is a public agency with county-wide jurisdiction established by State Law (the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000).
-The Act aims to discourage urban sprawl and promote the orderly and efficient provision of services, including water, sewer, and fire protection.
+LAFCO, which stands for "Local Agency Formation Commission," is a public agency with county-wide jurisdiction established by state law (the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000).
+The act aims to discourage urban sprawl and promote the orderly and efficient provision of services, including water, sewer, and fire protection.
 LAFCO is responsible for overseeing changes to local government boundaries, including the formation and expansion of cities and special districts.

 The Cortese Knox Hertzberg Local Government Reorganization Act of 2000 (California Government Code Section 56000 et seq.) is the primary law that governs LAFCOs.
-This Act establishes how LAFCOs are formed and sets forth the powers and duties of LAFCOs.
+This act establishes how LAFCOs are formed and sets forth the powers and duties of LAFCOs.

 LAFCOs must comply with the following state laws: